mkskalai/simjeb-optimization/README.md

   - SDF is OK and fast! was bug in my code
 - ToDO: check out trimesh, IGL
   - unnecessary
+ ### DeepSDF
+ - preprocessing is bad (libraries conflicts, slow, non-robust), substitute with PyVista's
+ - change architecture a bit due to my knowledge and memory limits
+ - skimage can't be instaled, but mesh generation can be easily handled by PyVista
+ - CUDA is a pain, need to compile PyTorch with CUDA
  ### ToDo
  - filter outliers: Done
  - train DeepSDF